Lost Pines Garden Club of Bastrop Texas

 The Lost Pines Garden Club is an organization which promotes central Texas gardening through networking, presentations by experts, and facilitating access to information related to gardening.

-We meet the second Tuesday of the month (Sep through May) at the Bastop Public Library, 1100 Church Street, Bastrop TX.
+We meet the second Tuesday of the month (Sep through May) at the Bastrop Public Library, 1100 Church Street, Bastrop TX.

 Monthly programs include a social/networking time, a short business meeting and normally an informative presentation or demonstration by a person knowledgeable in some aspect of gardening in our area.
 Membership is open to anyone interested in gardening.
 Annual dues are $15.
 Guests are welcome.